Fragmentation-induced localization and boundary charges in dimensions two and above: Localization from fragmentation

 Ref. \cite{Sala_PRX} distinguished two types of fragmentation, labeled \emph{weak} and \emph{strong}.
 For the former, once the values of global conserved quantities (in our case, charge and its various multipole moments) are fixed, there is a dominant $\mathcal{C}$ that contains almost all configurations in the thermodynamic limit.
 In particular, this means that the size of the largest connected component has a size $D/\operatorname{poly}(L)$.
 For strong fragmentation, on the other hand, the dimension of the largest $\mathcal{C}$ is an exponentially small fraction of $D$.
 The one-dimensional version of the discrete Laplacian model was found to exhibit strong fragmentation for $S=1$~\cite{Sala_PRX}, and the localization of autocorrelations was derived explicitly from a complete classification of the fragmented components in Ref. \cite{Rakovszky_slioms}.

 Here, we proved localization more directly, without having to construct the full set of connected components.
 Nevertheless, our results do imply strong fragmentation.
 What we have proven above is that the system exhibits a finite \emph{frozen site density}~\cite{morningstar2020_kinetic}: any given site has a non-vanishing probability of having its local state preserved by the dynamics at all times.
-It follows that the probability that a randomly chosen configuration contains a finite fraction of such frozen sites, approaches $1$ in the limit of large system sizes \footnote{One way to see this is to partition the system into blocks of linear size $\ell \ll L$.
-By corollary~\ref{cor1}, if $\ell$ is large enough (e.g., $\ell \geq 4$ for a hypercubic lattice), each block will have a finite probability of containing at least one frozen site.
-Treating the blocks as independent gives a lower bound on the total number of frozen sites, which follows a binomial distribution with mean and variance both scaling as $\sim(L/\ell)^d$.
-See App.~\ref{app:strongfrag} for additional details.}.
-The presence of a finite fraction of frozen sites means that the number of configurations connected to this initial state is exponentially small compared to $D$, hence implying strong fragmentation.
+It follows from this that the probability that a randomly chosen configuration contains a finite fraction of such frozen sites, approaches $1$ in the limit of large system sizes.
+The presence of a finite fraction of frozen sites means that the number of configurations connected to this initial state is exponentially small compared to $D$.
+This implies strong fragmentation.
+More previsely, as we prove in the following

+\begin{theorem} Consider a generalized discrete Laplacian model defined on a $d$-dimensional hypercubic lattice of linear size $L$, such that each site has $M=z+1$ possible states, with $z$ the coordination number of the lattice.
+Then the space of particle number configurations is strongly fragmented in the sense that the size of the largest connected component divided by $D = M^{L^d}$ goes to zero exponentially with $L^d$. \end{theorem}

+\begin{proof} If a configuration has $n$ frozen sites, i.e. sites whose state cannot evolve, then it is connected at most to $M^{L^d-n}$ other configurations.
+This is exponentially small compared to $D$ if $n/L^d$ is finite in the limit of large $L$.
+Therefore, any putative large component that is \emph{not} exponentially small must contain only a vanishing fraction of frozen sites.
+If we can show that the total number of configurations where $n$ does not grow proportionally to $L^d$ is itself exponentially small compared to $D$ then we have ruled out the possibility of a large (not exponentially small) connected component.

+Let us partition the lattice into regions (``boxes'') of linear size $\ell$.
+The number of such boxes is $N_\ell = (L/\ell)^d$.
+This means that each box has $D_\ell = M^{\ell^d}$ configurations, while the whole system has $D = M^{L^d} = D_\ell^{N_\ell}$.
+Corollary~\ref{cor1} shows that we can construct finite-sized patterns of maximally polarized spins where some sites (those on the ``inside'', i.e., the region $\mathcal{R}$ in Fig.~\ref{fig:block}) are frozen independently of what the configuration is outside of the pattern.
+If we choose $\ell$ to be large enough (i.e., $\ell \geq 4$ for a hypercubic lattice), then each box can contain such a frozen pattern.
+This will happen with a finite probability $p_\ell$ that depends on $\ell$ but not on the overall system size $L$.
+In particular, let $F_\ell$ be the number of configurations of a box that contain a frozen pattern, then $p_\ell = F_\ell / D_\ell$.
+Let us denote by $G_\ell = D_\ell - F_\ell$ the number of remaining configurations and $q_\ell = G_\ell/D_\ell < 1$ their probability.